Nonreciprocity and odd viscosity in chiral active fluids: Dynamics of the hydrodynamic momentum

-The odd viscosity is revealed upon the realization that the CM momentum density does not account for all of the momentum.
-Using the definition of the total momentum, \eqref{eq:total_momentum}, and the above Eqs.~(\ref{pb1b}-\ref{pb1a}) we can write the dynamics of the total momentum:
+These well-known dynamic equations have been used extensively in literature and clearly show no sign of odd viscosity.
+Odd viscosity is only revealed upon the realization that the CM momentum density does not account for all of the hydrodynamic momentum.
+Taking the time derivative of \eqref{eq:total_momentum} and substituting the dynamics of $\vecg^c$ and $\vecl$ from Eqs.~(\ref{e5})-(\ref{eq:cm_dynamics}) we get the hydrodynamic momentum dynamics (see SI Sec.
+IV for more details):

 with the usual~\cite{Avron1998,MarLub2021,LLfluids,Banerjee2017} odd viscosity tensor